 Stockholm Travel Guide

-A delightful mélange of medieval charm and cutting-edge modernity, Stockholm is affectionately known as 'The World's Biggest Small Town':
+A delightful mélange of medieval charm and cutting-edge modernity:

 Stockholm's beautiful buildings and suburbs occupy 14 main islands and appear to exist harmoniously with the natural environment: the city is said to be one third water, one third green space, and one third buildings, and is known to have remarkably clean air.
-The compatibility between man-made and natural is one of the city's boasting points, as is the enduring small-town atmosphere, which makes Stockholm a friendly, accessible place, as well as an impressive modern metropolis.
+All of these factors conspire to make Stockholm a breathtaking feast for the eyes, with colourful buidlings reflecting off the water and golden sunlight filtering through the trees.

 Endless summer days, a cosmopolitan nightlife, miles of pretty waterways, gourmet restaurants, interesting museums, superior shopping, numerous parks, and an historic medieval enclave all contribute to making a holiday in Stockholm a memorable experience.
 It is a trendy city which has a lot to offer fashionistas and gourmets as well as those looking to do some quality traditional sightseeing.
 Stockholm also benefits from the fact that it is not yet overrun by tourists, despite its myriad charms.